Timatic by IATA: Travel Requirements Database, Explained

-Timatic or Travel Information Manual Automatic is a database of travel requirement rules.
-First established by IATA in 1963, Timatic currently stores travel document and regulation rules for over 220 countries collected from over 1600 sources and updated 65 times a day.
+Timatic or Travel Information Manual Automatic is a database of travel requirements for international air passengers.
+First established by IATA in 1963, Timatic currently stores travel documentation rules and recommendations for over 220 countries collected from over 2,000 sources and updated up to 200 times a day.
 This includes such details as:

 - news on regulation changes

 Airlines, airport staff, and travel agencies can use the Timatic database for several use cases.
 Let’s mention them all below.